Approaching Performance Engineering Afresh

 The good news is that there are many options for testing and ensuring the performance and scalability of an application during the development phase.
 By focusing on performance early, many performance and scalability problems can be identified and eliminated before they ever make it into the final test phase (which is still very important).

 In this chapter we will look at important performance-engineering methods that can be used during development.
 This includes dynamic architecture validation in the development environment, small-scale performance tests in continuous integration, and enforcement of development best practices to avoid common performance problems.
-We will also look at real-life examples showing how performance engineering in development and continuous integration have helped software companies maintain their agility while implementing new stories and improving overall quality.
+We will also look at real-life examples showing how performance engineering in development and agile continuous integration have helped software companies maintain their agility while implementing new stories and improving overall quality.

 In an upcoming section of this chapter, load testing—Essential and Not Difficult, we will discuss traditional performance testing and large-scale load testing, which remains important but can be streamlined using the techniques we discuss in the first part.